Zoom on the Pulsar PG4500B

 This Pulsar generator is RV Ready, as it features a TT-30R receptacle (TT stands for 'Travel Trailer').
 In addition, as the PG4500B holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

-The Pulsar PG4500B has the following dimensions: L15 x W16.6 x H18.4 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The Pulsar PG4500B has a conventional, open frame design, of the following dimensions: L15 x W16.6 x H18.4 in, which offers support and allows it to be raised above ground level.
+The design is ideal for rough environments and demanding outdoor use.

-The PG4500B and its control panel include a convenient meter showing you voltage, frequency and lifetime hours.
+The PG4500B and its control panel include a convenient meter, which displays voltage, frequency and lifetime hours.
 This feature comes handy when monitoring its status and activity.

-Apart from the typical documentation and a user manual, which lets you start it right away, the Pulsar PG4500B also is packed along with the following accessories: tool kit, propane hose and oil.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Pulsar PG4500B also is packed along with the following accessories: propane hose, oil and tool kit.